GabrielHall02/Wook-Scraper/README.md

 7 - run `python main.py`

-> You will have a folder named `/output` where a csv file will be created with the information about the book
+> You will have a folder named `/output` where a csv file will be created with the information about the book.

-> You will have a folder named `/images` where the book images will be downloaded to
+> You will have a folder named `/images` where the book images will be downloaded to.

 ## DISCLAIMER
 This code is harmless.